 Sky Sports continues to be the most comprehensive Premier League match broadcaster in the UK.

 Since the league’s inception in 1992, Sky has led the way in football broadcasting and is well-known for its top-notch coverage and identifiable commentary.
-Since Sky Sports has the rights to 128 live games this season, football fans will have enough of weekend games to enjoy.

 Sky TV Package: Access to Premier League games and other major sports is available with the addition of Sky Sports, which costs about £26 a month.